Laying the Foundation

 The first six years of UPAAA-NSW were devoted to promoting fellowship, community service, and Filipino culture through socio-cultural activities as well as supporting UP graduates studying in Australian universities.

-Thirty-five years after its foundation, UPAAA-NSW has remained an active Filipino community organization in Australia, surviving amidst the changing times and new challenges.
+Thirty-eight years after its foundation, UPAAA-NSW has remained an active Filipino community organization in Australia, surviving amidst the changing times and new challenges.

 Guided by the motto “Unity, Community and Loyalty”, it continues to be of service to UP, fellow alumni and the greater Filipino and Australian communities.

 UPAAA-NSW has pursued its goals with great vigor and determination.
 Membership has increased over the years, and several fund-raising activities have provided the means to pursue its objectives.
 Thanks to the invaluable contributions of its members and supporters.

 To support its Alma Mater, the Association has been giving donations, both monetary and in- kind.
 The recipients of funds, books and equipment include the UP Foundation and the UP Modernization project.

 Musical concerts were held not only to raise funds but also to promote Filipino culture.
 Such cultural performances include those by the UP Madrigal Singers (1996), UP Singing Ambassadors (2001), Hiraya Men’s Chorus (2002), and Kontemporaryong Gamelan Pilipino or Kontra-Gapi (2003).
 In 2002, members from the Australian Capital Territory (ACT) conducted seminars on Philippine music and dance, featuring UP Professor Edru Abraham – the founder and director of Kontra-Gapi.

 Recognition of Academic Institutions and Professional Qualifications in Australia